wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ### Postman

-In instances where Edge Data Store is installed on a platform with a GUI component, Postman is a useful REST tool for learning more about Edge Data Store REST APIs and creating REST calls.
+In instances where EDS is installed on a platform with a GUI component, Postman is a useful REST tool for learning more about EDS REST APIs and creating REST calls.

 ### C#, Python, Go

-Edge Data Store is designed to use platform-independent programming, and any modern programming language can be used to make REST calls to administer and write programs for Edge Data Store.
-Since the administrative and programming interfaces use REST, applications can manage Edge Data Store and read and write data.
+EDS is designed to use platform-independent programming, and any modern programming language can be used to make REST calls to administer and write programs for EDS.
+Since the administrative and programming interfaces use REST, applications can manage EDS and read and write data.
 For example, an application can access the Diagnostics namespace locally to monitor and act upon the local system state.

 ### System Tools